 Validate the feeling.
 Reject the behaviour.
 Kids feel what they feel because they feel it.
 It’s just that simple.
 What they’re feeling might not make sense to you, but to them, it makes perfect sense.
 The emotion is valid.
 The way they’re expressing it might not be.
 Kids are no different to us – they need to feel heard.
 If they don’t, nothing you say will go in because they’ll be too busy trying to figure out how to make you ‘get it’.

 Empathise with the feeling, reject the behavior.
 ‘I know you’re upset that she knocked down your building – I really get that – but you can’t throw things at her.’
 Make them accountable for their behavior, but let them know that you understand how they’re feeling.
-Kids start to learn empathy from 14 months and they’ll do this by watching you.
+Kids don’t learn empathy, they experience it.
+The more they experience empathy from their imporatnt adults, the more they will develop the capacity for empathy.

 It’s an important lesson for them moving forward that just because they feel something, doesn’t always mean that the right thing to do is to act on it.
 At the heart of emotional intelligence is being able to identify and respond appropriately to emotions in the self and others.